gigasquid/gigasquid.github.io/source/_posts/2016-07-17-genetic-programming-with-clojure-dot-spec.markdown

    (catch Throwable e (assoc creature :score 0))))
 ```

 This function tries to run the spec against the data.
 If there are no problems, the creature gets a 100 score.
 Otherwise, it records the farthest point in the sequence that it got.
-Creatures with a higher score are considered more `fit`.
+Creatures with a higher score are considered more _fit_.

 ```clojure
 (score {:program '(s/cat :0 int? :1 string?)} [1 true])
 ;=> {:program (s/cat :0 int? :1 string?), :score 1}
 ```

-Now that we have a fitness function to evaluate our creatures, we need a way to generate a random one.
+Now that we have a fitness function to evaluate our creatures, we need a way to generate a random clojure.spec creature.

 {% img http:////c1.staticflickr.com/9/8781/28071856800_0477b25fcc.jpg %}